 Mattress Wear & Tear

 Remove your sheets, mattress pad, protector, and any other layers between you and the mattress.
 Spend a few minutes really looking at the mattress.
 Is it showing signs of wear and tear?
 Is it lumpy?
 Is it sagging in the middle or where you and your partner sleep?
 Does it look damaged or degraded?
+Are coils poking out?
 All of these are definite signs it’s time to change your mattress.
 The degrading materials will almost certainly impact how the mattress sleeps.

 Your Partner’s Sleep

 If you sleep with a partner, how are they sleeping?
 If your partner is sleeping poorly, chances are high that their constant tossing and turning is affecting your sleep (perhaps more than you even realize).
 If one person in a couple is sleeping poorly, it is almost guaranteed to affect the other partner as well.
 Do you and your partner a favor and change your mattress.

 Your Mattress is More Than Five Years Old